 - Official satisfactory scores from the Graduate Record Examination (GRE) taken within five years of application.
 GRE scores are evaluated in the context of the overall application package submitted by the applicant.

 - Successful completion (grade B or better) of one college chemistry course with a laboratory component.
 The course (not the laboratory component) must have been taken within five years of beginning the Program (organic chemistry or bio-chemistry preferred).
-In addition, one previous additional science/mathematics course (examples include: advanced physiology, pharmacology, physics, genetics, statistics, algebra) is required.
+In addition, one previous additional science/mathematics course with a grade B or better is also required (examples include: anatomy, physiology, pharmacology, physics, genetics, statistics, algebra).

 - Two references from health care professionals who are knowledgeable of the applicant's academic potential and clinical aptitude.

 - Documentation of an understanding of the role of the nurse anesthetist.
-Applicants are encouraged to arrange an observation of and discussion with a Certified Registered Nurse Anesthetist.
+Applicants are required to arrange an observation of and discussion with a Certified Registered Nurse Anesthetist prior to documenting their experience.

 - Attendance at a personal interview at the invitation of the Program's Admission Committee.
 This interview is required for admission.